vfxwiki/matchGradeCat/README.md

 # matchGradeCat

-**Match the grade of different plates using Nuke's copyCat, and export the colour match with the CDL node**
+**Match the grade of different plates using Nuke's copyCat, and export the colour match with the CDL node** This tool is currently at a proof of concept / early beta-stage. colloaboration is welcome

 See the info tab of the .nk for instructions